Tr1pl3x/my-macros/README.md

 ## My Macros
-This guide outlines the entire setup of a mobile-first, password-protected web app that estimates the macros of a meal based on a photo using the OpenAI API or similar services.
+This outlines the entire setup of a mobile-first, password-protected web app that estimates the macros of a meal based on a photo using the Anthropic Claude 3 API.
 The app includes a secure backend and a responsive frontend, suitable for deployment on platforms like Vercel.

 ---